Sirdsapes/az-Sentinel/README.md

 -Next, we go back to the Log Analytics Workspace in Azure.
 We need to create a new log.
 Go to Tables and Create (MMA-based).
 -Go back to the VM and go to the Program Data folder, i.e. C:\ProgramData\.
 Open failed_rdp and copy the contents.
 -Minimize the VM and go back to your PC.
 Open a Notepad and paste the contents and save it to your desktop as failed_rdp.log -Go back to Azure and select the log we just created and click Next.
 Fill in the Type section as shown -- the VMs location of the failed_rdp log is put in -- and click Next.
+-Name it however you want -- I used failed_rdp; it will append it with _CL automatically -- and click Next.
 </p>
 <br />